 The second episode of Squid Game slows things down a little, showing the dire circumstances surrounding our main characters and why they’re back in the games again.
 This works well too, showing just how desperate all of these people are.

-It would also seem like most of these characters are going to meet a grizzly end by the finale, and quite who will survive when the games are over remains to be seen.
+It would also seem like most of these characters are going to meet a grisly end by the finale, and quite who will survive when the games are over remains to be seen.
 This is designed to be a “calm before the storm” chapter, intentionally showing the lives of these different characters before being thrust back into these games once more.

 Of course, this also adds more high-stakes and allows for a deeper examination of each key player too.
 Who will come out on top by the end?